 Picking the Right Wood

-Alder has a light and naturally sweet flavor, which makes it great for pairing with fish, poultry, and any white meat.
+- Alder has a light and naturally sweet flavor, which makes it great for pairing with fish, poultry, and any white meat.

-Applewood has a fruity and sweet smoke that pairs wonderfully with pork, fish, and poultry
+- Applewood has a fruity and sweet smoke that pairs wonderfully with pork, fish, and poultry

-Hickory has a strong and distinct flavor that’s ideal for red meat – especially ribs.
+- Hickory has a strong and distinct flavor that’s ideal for red meat, especially ribs.

-Oak, on the other hand, is great for big cuts of meat that take a long time to cook.
+- Oak, on the other hand, is great for big cuts of meat that take a long time to cook.
 It has a subtle flavor that will emerge the longer the meat is in the smoker.

 The Importance of Brining

-It’s all about science when it comes to brining – the salt in the brine makes the proteins in the meat more water absorbent.
-When sodium and chloride ions get into the meat tissue, their electrical charges mess with the proteins, (especially myosin) so they can hold onto moisture more effectively and lose less of it during the cooking process.
-For optimal moisture retention, soak your meat in brine for 10-12 hours before smoking.
+Brining your meat keeps it from drying out during the smoking process.
+It’s all about science — the salt in the brine makes the proteins in the meat more water absorbent.
+When sodium and chloride ions get into the meat tissue, their electrical charges mess with the proteins (especially myosin), so they can hold onto moisture more effectively and lose less of it during the cooking process.
+For optimal moisture retention, soak your meat in a brine for 10-12 hours before smoking.